 There are numerous prescription drugs available that actually slow the progression of RA and reduce pain and inflammation.
 A good example is Celebrex.
 These treatments are not cures, but they are extremely effective at not making your condition worse.
 The problem is the side effects.
 They can be prohibitive, especially if you have a heart condition.
 Be sure to discuss drug options thoroughly with your doctor.

 Daily pain management includes practices you can implement every day to help reduce pain and joint inflammation.
-Good examples are adding a Sam-e supplement, applying arthritis creams, or massage.
+Good examples of pain management remedies for treatment of rheumatoid arthritis are adding a Sam-e supplement, applying arthritis creams, or massage.
 These are not meant to slow the progression of arthritis, but to deal with the resulting pain to improve your everyday activities.

 It is a mistake to underestimate the positive effects of lifestyle changes on your condition.
 These include a healthy diet and exercise.
 It is well known that unhealthy foods contribute to inflammation of joints.
 I know that exercise can be difficult when you are in pain, but any physical activity can help immensely.